maniram3112/stock-vs-crypto-risk-return-analysis/README.md

 The main objective is to explore **price trends, returns, volatility, risk, correlations, and monthly patterns** to understand asset performance and diversification potential.

 The analysis is implemented using **Python** with libraries such as `pandas`, `matplotlib`, and `seaborn`.
+Data collection is performed using **yfinance** for stocks and **CryptoCompare API** for cryptocurrencies.
 The project is modular, with data collection, cleaning, exploration, and risk-return analysis organized in separate notebooks.

 ---